shorelinesoftware/terraform-provider-shoreline/docs/resources/system_settings.md

 - `administrator_grants_create_user_token` (Boolean) System setting controlling if administrators can create user access tokens.
 Defaults to `true`.
 - `administrator_grants_read_user_token` (Boolean) System setting controlling if administrators can view user access tokens.
 Defaults to `true`.
 - `administrator_grants_regenerate_user_token` (Boolean) System setting controlling if administrators can update user access tokens.
 Defaults to `true`.
-- `allow_tags` (List of String) Defines a list of tags that are allowed on agent tag ingestion
+- `allowed_tags` (List of String) Defines a list of tags that are allowed on agent tag ingestion
 - `approval_allow_individual_notification` (Boolean) System setting controlling if approvals notifications are sent to individual users, in case no specific notebook communication setting is defined.
 Defaults to `true`.
 - `approval_editable_allowed_resource_query_enabled` (Boolean) System setting controlling if notebook resource queries can be modified on approved executions.
 Defaults to `true`.
 - `approval_feature_enabled` (Boolean) System setting controlling if notebook approvals are enabled.
 Defaults to `true`.